sdanielzafar/csv-to-sstable/README.md

 ## Usage

-When running csv-to-sstable.jar, you need to specify the keyspace for which you want to generate the SSTables, the absolute path to a CQL file containing the "TABLE CREATE" definition of the Cassandra table that you want to populate and the absolute path to your CSV file:
+When running tsv-to-sstable.jar, you need to specify the keyspace for which you want to generate the SSTables, the absolute path to a CQL file containing the "TABLE CREATE" definition of the Cassandra table that you want to populate and the absolute path to your TSV file:

-    $ java -jar csv-to-sstable.jar <keyspace> <absolute/path/to/schema.cql> <absolute/path/to/input.csv> <absolute/path/to/output/dir> [optional csv prefs]
+    $ java -jar tsv-to-sstable.jar <keyspace> <absolute/path/to/schema.cql> <absolute/path/to/input.tsv> <absolute/path/to/output/dir> [optional tsv prefs]

-Optionally, you can pass CSV Preferences in JSON format.
+Optionally, you can pass TSV Preferences in JSON format.
 Omitting this parameter is equivalent to passing the following default preferences:

-    $ java -jar csv-to-sstable.jar <keyspace> <absolute/path/to/schema.cql> <absolute/path/to/input.csv> <absolute/path/to/output/dir> "{\"col_sep\":\",\", \"quote_char\":\"'\"}"
+    $ java -jar tsv-to-sstable.jar <keyspace> <absolute/path/to/schema.cql> <absolute/path/to/input.tsv> <absolute/path/to/output/dir> "{\"col_sep\":\",\", \"quote_char\":\"'\"}"

 Note that the quotes in your JSON must be escaped (as in the example above) in order to be passed on the command line.